The 4 Best Business Philosophies to Improve Your Company

 We live in an age of opinions.
 They’re everywhere and, in the scarily large majority of instances, those opinions are unsubstantiated.

-Having just explained why you should ask for advice often; it seems that this is a contradictory philosophy.
+Having just explained why you should ask for advice often; it seems this is a contradictory philosophy.
 Tuning out is healthy.

 You can’t be too affected by what people around you are doing or saying.